prabindm/WoodsHole/Files/snpcall.md

 ### Estimating allele frequencies and calling SNPs

 One of the first quantities of interest is the identification of which sites are variable, or polymorphic, in our sample.
-This search can be first translated in the estimation of the allele frequency for each site.
+This search can be firstly translated in the estimation of the allele frequency for each site.
-In other words, at each site we want to to estimate (or counts) how many copies of different alleles (2 in case of biallelic SNPs) can be observed in our sample (across all sequenced individuals).
+In other words, at each site we want to to estimate (or count) how many copies of different alleles (two in case of biallelic SNPs) we observe in our sample (across all sequenced individuals).

 ANGSD has an option to estimate **allele frequencies**: